feathersjs/docs/adapters.md

     - [feathers-sequelize](adapters.sequelize.md)

 ## Built-in Pagination Support
 TODO: Pagination example.
 Explanation of how it works.
 Which adapters support it?
+Is this the best place for this?